Feedback Forum

 Howdy!
 I’m currently developing my commercial chops with the aim of recording my demo in June.
 Feel free to have a listen to these samples and let me know what you think.
 Thanks!

-Commercial 2: SPOTIFY
+Commercial 2: US Army Reserve

 Attachments: